newrelic/nri-flex/docs/basic-tutorial.md

 **Once the Flex config is created, the Infrastructure agent autodetects the new config and begins collecting data.**

-To check that your new integration is working, try executing the following [NRQL query](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language):
+To check that your new integration is working, execute the following [NRQL query](https://docs.newrelic.com/docs/query-data/nrql-new-relic-query-language):

 ```sql
 FROM FileSystemSample SELECT mountedOn, fs, usedBytes, capacityBytes, usedBytes